-result in cross-subsidization of gas ratepayers by electric ratepayers, the intent of the General Assembly in enacting Section 16-111.5B, as taken from the language of the statute itself, appears to be that gas savings are not ineligible for consideration under Section 16-111.5B and in fact that such savings must be taken into account in assessing the cost-effectiveness of proposed programs.
-Further, as described below, using dollar savings (rather than BTUs, as Ameren Illinois employed) to compare the gas and electric impacts of programs demonstrates that due to the low price of gas compared to electricity, these programs actually generate more financial savings on the electric side.
+Further, as described belowfrom a practical standpoint, using dollar savings (rather than BTUs, as Ameren Illinois employed) to compare the gas and electric impacts of programs demonstrates that due to the low price of gas compared to electricity, these programs actually generate more financial savings on the electric side.
 Because the concept of cost-effectiveness ultimately reduces impacts to their financial terms, the assertion that these programs have more gas savings than electric savings is arguably incorrect and not a justification for their exclusion.

-Further, past practice under Section 16-111.5B has been to count all gas savings in cost-effectiveness determinations.
-Dismissing programs as inconsistent with the RFP and thus ineligible for inclusion on this basis constitutes a clear departure from past practice-and a departure that would be made not to disqualify programs which fail to produce electric savings, but driven instead by the proportion of gas savings versus electric savings for certain programs while still recognizing gas savings from other proposed programs as required by the law.
+Further Moreover, past practice under Section 16-111.5B has been to count all gas savings in cost-effectiveness determinations.
+Dismissing programs as inconsistent with the RFP and thus ineligible for inclusion on this basis constitutes, to some extent, a clear-departure from past practice-and a departure that would be made not to disqualify programs which fail to produce electric savings, but driven instead byso does the proportion bidders' submission of programs that are designed to achieve 60% gas savings versus electric savings for certain in response to an RFP that specifically states programs while still recognizing designed to acquire gas savings from other proposed programs as required by the lawwill not be accepted.